Konami: Megacyber Corporation

+Hudson Soft

+On 1 April 2011, Konami acquired video game developer Hudson Soft, a company in which Konami had held a controlling stake since April 11, 2005.

+On March 1, 2012, Hudson Soft merged with Konami Digital Entertainment, with the latter emerging as the surviving entity.

 Video games

-Major titles by Konami include the action Castlevania series, the survival horror Silent Hill series, the action shooter Contra series, the platform adventure Ganbare Goemon series, the platform adventure Rocket Knight Adventures series, the stealth action Metal Gear series, the role-playing Suikoden series, the Bemani rhythm game series (which includes Dance Dance Revolution, Beatmania IIDX, GuitarFreaks, DrumMania, and Pop'n Music, among others), Dancing with the Stars, the dating simulation Tokimeki Memorial series, and football simulation Pro Evolution Soccer.
+Major titles by Konami include the action Castlevania series, the survival horror Silent Hill series, the action shooter Contra series, the platform adventure Ganbare Goemon series, the stealth action Metal Gear series, the role-playing Suikoden series, the Bemani rhythm game series (which includes Dance Dance Revolution, Beatmania IIDX, GuitarFreaks, DrumMania, and Pop'n Music, among others), Dancing with the Stars, the dating simulation Tokimeki Memorial series, and football simulation Pro Evolution Soccer.

-Konami produced its shoot 'em up arcade games such as Gradius, Life Force, Time Pilot, Gyruss, Parodius, Axelay, and TwinBee.
-Konami's games based on cartoon licenses, especially the Batman: The Animated Series, Teenage Mutant Ninja Turtles, Tiny Toon Adventures, and Animaniacs series, but other American productions like The Simpsons, Bucky O'Hare, G.I.
-Joe, X-Men, and The Goonies, and French comic Asterix all have seen release at some point in the past by Konami either on arcades and/or video game consoles.
+Konami has produced shoot 'em up arcade games such as Gradius, Life Force, Time Pilot, Gyruss, Parodius, Axelay, and TwinBee.
+Konami's also licenses games based on cartoons, especially Batman: The Animated Series, Teenage Mutant Ninja Turtles, Tiny Toon Adventures, and the Animaniacs series, but other American productions like The Simpsons, Bucky O'Hare, G.I.
+Joe, X-Men, and The Goonies, and French comic Asterix all have seen release at some point in the past by Konami on arcades or video game consoles.

 Some cinematically styled franchises from Konami are Silent Hill survival horror franchise, and the Metal Gear series.
 Another successful franchise is Winning Eleven, the spiritual sequel to International Superstar Soccer.
 In Japan, it is known for the popular Jikkyō Powerful Pro Yakyū series baseball series and the Zone of the Enders games.
-The company has picked up Saw from Brash Entertainment when the game's production had been suspended due to financial issues.
+The company had obtained the rights to Saw from Brash Entertainment when the game's production had been suspended due to financial issues.

-Konami is known for its password, the Konami Code, which traditionally gives many power-ups in its games.
+Konami is known for its cheat code, which traditionally gives many power-ups in its games.

+FIFA recently announced Konami as its new official esports partner.
+This collaboration allows FIFA to host the FIFAe World Cup using Konami's eFootball instead of EA Sports FC.
+Players can now participate in qualifying matches for two tournaments scheduled for 2024: one for mobile and one for consoles.
+This partnership aims to enhance eFootball's visibility and attract new players, particularly those who were deterred by previous issues with the game.

 Film production

 In 2006, Konami started producing films based on their franchises.
 Konami produced the Silent Hill film (released in 2006) and announced that they will produce a Metal Gear Solid film.
+On 4 December 2020 Deadline reported that Oscar Isaac will star as Solid Snake in the adaptation, which is currently in development at Sony Pictures with Jordan Vogt-Roberts on board to direct.